iodigital-com/io-technology/data/blog/what-benefits-can-natural-language-ai-offer-developers.md

 valuable tool for developers.

 **Vince:**
 Well - valuable if you know how to use it correctly.
 It's not as clear-cut and automatic as you think.
-We will discuss more about this further down the blog.
+You will also notice in this blog that certain parts of the AI have errors.

 **GPT-3:**
 In this blog post, we'll introduce you to natural language processors (NLPs).
 We'll explain how they work,